 Create the cycle!

-If Reviewee Nominations are on and you’ve set the cycle to start immediately, you’ll have the option to invite reviewees to pick reviewers right away!
+If Reviewee Nominations are on and you’ve set the cycle to start immediately, you’ll have the option to invite reviewees to pick reviewers right away, and preview the email they'll receive.
+If you want to customise this email, you can do so in your Administration tab under 'Emails'.
 Of course you may skip this step if you like and send invitations later, from the Company Overview.

-Depending on how your cycle is set up, we’ll inform you of any next steps to take after cycle creation.
+Depending on how your cycle is set up, we’ll inform you in the confirmation overlay of any next steps to take after cycle creation.

 And that’s it!
 Remember, you can always go to the cycle's Company Overview to send reminder emails and manage reviewees.